Counting sort is a sorting algorithm used to sort elements of an array in linear time. We usually use Counting Sort to sort integer arrays.

 The first step of the algorithm iterates over the input array n times in order to initialize the count array, so it has the complexity of O(n).

-The second step iterates over the count times k times in order to calculate the cumulative sum of each element, so it has the complexity of O(k).
+The second step iterates over the count k times in order to calculate the cumulative sum of each element, so it has the complexity of O(k).

 The third step performs the sorting based on the counting array, so it has to iterate in a while loop